chirlu/sox/msvc10/Readme.txt

   to make use of the automatic gain control and noise filtering components that are part of the speex codec package.
 Support for the speex codec may be added later.

-- If you enable Open MP support, you will need vcomp100.dll either installed on your machine or copied into the directory next to sox.exe.
-If you have Open MP support in your copy of Visual Studio, this file can be found here:

-  c:\Program Files\Microsoft Visual Studio 10.0\
-     vc\redist\x86\Microsoft.VC100.OPENMP

 - The included projects do not enable SSE2.
 You can enable this in the project properties under Configuration Properties, C/C++, Code Generation, Enable